jgallen23/clientjade/docs/index.md

 		each item in items
 			li= item

-include the output js file in your html and then all you need to do is call this:
+All you need to do is run:

+	$ clientjade test1.jade test2.jade > templates.js

+And then include template.js file in your html.

+To render the templates, just make a call like this:

 	//jade.render(domNode, templateName, data);